FREQUENTLY ASKED QUESTIONS

 Are there minimum GRE scores, GPA requirements or TOEFL scores required to apply for the program?

-No, at this time there is no minimum GRE or GPA requirements.
-Admission to the program is based upon a number of factors including an applicant’s personal statement, prior research, letters of recommendation, GRE and TOEFL scores, and GPA.
+No, GRE scores are not required and there are no minimum GPA requirements.
+Admission to the program is based upon a holistic assessment of an applicant’s personal statement, prior research experience, letters of recommendation, TOEFL scores (if required), and GPA.

 The minimum internet-based (iBT) TOEFL score requirement is 90 (including sectional minimums of 22 in speaking, 22 in writing, 23 in reading and 23 in listening).
 The minimum paper-based TOEFL score requirement is 600.
 The minimum IELTS score requirement is 7.0.